nxp-mcuxpresso/mcuxsdk-examples/driver_examples/flexcan/canfd_ping_pong_buffer_transfer/readme.md

 When queue 1 finish receive, update queue 1 individual ID mask to 0x7FF, can only receive frame with ID 0x21.
 So queue 1 will ignore the next messages and the queue 2 start to receive frame.
 When queue 2 finish receive, restore queue 1 individual ID mask to 0xFF, make it receive ID 0x321 frames again.

 This example also demonstrates how to create custom FlexCAN IRQ handler.

+This example limits maximum number of CAN messages to be send each time to 256.

 ## Supported Boards
 - [EVK9-MIMX8ULP](../../../_boards/evk9mimx8ulp/driver_examples/canfd/ping_pong_buffer_transfer/example_board_readme.md)